 The inspired writer mentions four things in connection with the digressive’s return to the Lord.
 The first has to do with attitude; the remaining three are actions.

-forgiveness.
-God expects his penitent people to ask for pardon (cf. Matthew 6:12).
-Moreover, it involves a request from the heart, not merely the lips (cf. Jeremiah 3:10).
+God expects his penitent people to ask for pardon (cf. Matt.
+6:12).
+Moreover, it involves a request from the heart, not merely the lips (cf. Jer.
+3:10).

-- The expression “seek my face” is the equivalent of seeking God himself (Psalm 24:6).
-To seek the Lord’s face, therefore, is to pursue fellowship with him, to strive to be in his presence (Proverbs 7:15); to solicit his favor (Psalm 105:4).
+The expression seek my face is the equivalent of seeking God himself (Psa.
+24:6).
+To seek the Lord’s face, therefore, is to pursue fellowship with him, to strive to be in his presence (Prov.
+7:15); to solicit his favor (Psa.
+105:4).

 It is incredible that some today should actually argue that the erring may return to the Lord with no cessation of the evil in which they are involved (e.g., the entanglement of an adulterous “marriage”).